G.o.d: Stage

 g.o.d is the first K-pop idol group to hold one hundred concerts, a feat they achieved during the "100-day Human Concert" series in 2002 and 2003.
 They gained popularity and acclaim as consummate entertainers for their stage presence and humorously casual style, often presiding over their concerts themselves.
 The group is noted within the industry for their interactive approach towards fans during concerts, which often feature segments such as taking song requests or teaching the audience a dance move.
 Critics have described their concerts as "a giant noraebang" due to the group's large number of recognizable hit songs.
-After their 2014 reunion, g.o.d have held concerts every year with the exception of 2016 (solo activities) and 2020 and 2021 (COVID-19 pandemic).
+After their 2014 reunion, g.o.d have held concerts every year with the exception of 2016 (solo activities) and 2020 and 2021 (COVID-19 pandemic) and became more experimental and innovative, revising their choreography and the instrumentation of their background tracks of all their hit songs several times.
 They have been dubbed domestic "box office powerhouses" for being able to consistently sell out large-scale venues over multiple nights despite not aggressively promoting their concerts on television or social media, with ticket sales figures comparable to much younger and globally-known idol groups.
 In 2025 they sold out the Olympic Gymnastics Arena (KSPO Dome) for a fourth consecutive year.

 Since their early days, g.o.d's concerts have revolved around specific themes.
 Their first national tour was entitled "The Story of Five Men", a reference to the eponymous song from their second album chronicling the austere conditions they endured while preparing to debut.
 The "100-day Human Concert" series notably featured a different theme for each concert.
-After reuniting in 2014, the group has been more experimental and innovative, revising their choreography and the instrumentation of their background tracks of all their hit songs several times.
-Their "g.o.d to MEN" national tour in early 2017 was designed and choreographed as a Broadway musical.
-Lee Mi-hyun of the JoongAng Ilbo, in reviewing the Seoul leg of the tour, praised the group for their ability to entertain and reinvent themselves without compromising their artistic integrity or losing their unique sound.
-Their 25th anniversary concerts "Chapter 0" referenced the titles of their studio albums and utilized a 360-degree stage in the middle of the arena that was designed in the shape of the three letters of the group name.
+The "g.o.d to MEN" national tour in early 2017 was designed and choreographed as a Broadway musical while their 25th anniversary concerts "Chapter 0" referenced the titles of their studio albums and utilized a 360-degree stage in the middle of the arena that was designed in the shape of the three letters of the group name.